-10.1.3 Hardware Trigger
+10.1.4 Hardware Trigger

-The ADC hardware trigger, ADHWT, is the output from the real time counter (RTC) overflow.
-The RTC can be configured to cause a hardware trigger in MCU run, wait, and stop3 modes.
+The ADC hardware trigger, ADHWT, is the output from the real time counter (RTC) overflow or the external interrupt request (IRQ) pin.
+The source is selected by the ADC hardware trigger select bit,

+ADHTS, in the SOPT2 register.
+The RTC or IRQ can be configured to cause a hardware trigger in run, wait, and stop3 modes.

-10.1.4 Temperature Sensor
+10.1.5 Temperature Sensor